-In 2014, the HTPC co-sponsored two introductory Adverse Outcome Pathway workshops, one at the Society of Toxicology annual meeting in Phoenix, Arizona, and the other at the World Congress on Alternatives and Animal Use in the Life Sciences, in Prague, Czech Republic.
+In 2014, the HTPC co-sponsored with the Physicians Committee for Responsible Medicine two introductory Adverse Outcome Pathway workshops, one at the Society of Toxicology annual meeting in Phoenix, Arizona, and the other at the World Congress on Alternatives and Animal Use in the Life Sciences, in Prague, Czech Republic.
 The workshops introduced the fundamentals of AOP construction and application to scientists interested in using AOPs in their own work, or interested in joining ongoing AOP projects.
 Plans are underway to create a webinar version of this well-received series.
 In the meantime, presentation slides are available below.

 Society of Toxicology AOPs 101 Ancillary Workshop talks, March 25, 2014:

 - Catherine Willett – Why are AOPs important, and how can they be useful?